-The inner and outer piston assemblies have been split on Figure A so that the lower half illustrates the position of the pistons when the unit is closed, either because deadman air pressure is not applied or because the fuel sense pressure and the piston spring have overpowered the air pressure, and other opening forces that might be present.
+The inner and outer piston assembly has been split on Figure A for clarity.
+The lower half illustrates the position of the pistons when the unit is closed, either because deadman has not been activated or because the fuel control pressure is insufficient to overcome the piston spring, and other opening forces that might be present.
 The upper half of the piston assembly on Figure A illustrates the position of the pistons when the unit is partly open and regulating fuel pressure.

-By referring to Figure A while reading this section it should assist you in achieving a thorough understanding of the unit's operation.
+Refer to Figure A while reading this section of the manual for a more thorough understanding of the unit operation.